runtipi/runtipi/.github/ISSUE_TEMPLATE/bug_report.md

 Before opening your issue be sure to have completed all those tasks.
 - [ ] I have searched for an already existing issue with similar context and errors.
 My issue has not yet been reported.
 - [ ] I have included a clear description and steps to reproduce.
-- [ ] I have included my OS information
+- [ ] I have included logs from the file `runtipi/logs/error.log` if relevant

 **Describe the bug**
 A clear and concise description of what the bug is.